flexcompute/tidy3d/tidy3d/plugins/adjoint/README.md

 As discussed, computing the derivative information through the adjoint method requres performing integrals over the forward and adjoint field distributions, as well as the permittivty distributions in the simulations.
 As such, when running the forward and backward passes of the `web.run()` function, we must add monitors to capture this information and pass it to the VJP makers for each of the jax-compatible fields in the `JaxSimulation`.

-For this purpose, the `JaxSimulation` class provides an `add_gradient_monitors()` method, that loops throught any jax-compatible fields and calls their respective methods for generating whatever `Monitor`s are needed for the adjoint method to work.
+For this purpose, the `JaxSimulation` class provides an `add_gradient_monitors()` method, that loops throughout any jax-compatible fields and calls their respective methods for generating whatever `Monitor`s are needed for the adjoint method to work.
 For example, the `JaxStructure` has a `.make_grad_monitors()` method, that returns a `FieldMonitor` and `PermittivityMonitor` spanning its volume (+ some dilation).

 These gradient monitors are generated and added to both forward and adjoint simulations before they are run and the data contained within are processed at the final stage when computing VJP rules for the `pydantic.Fields()` of the `JaxSimulations`.

 ### Adjoint Source Creation

-As mentioned, the derivative `SimulationData` recieved by the backwards pass of `web.run()` contains `JaxMonitorData` with data values corresponding to downstream derivative information.
+As mentioned, the derivative `SimulationData` received by the backwards pass of `web.run()` contains `JaxMonitorData` with data values corresponding to downstream derivative information.
 Following the math of the adjoint method, this derivative data must be converted to current sources to use in the adjoint `Simulation`.
 As such, each `JaxMonitorData` subclass has a `.to_adjoint_sources()` method, which returns a list of adjoint `Source` objects given whatever data is stored within.

 This method must be implemented separately for each subclass, eg. `JaxModeData` -> `[ModeSource]` and `JaxDiffractionData` -> `[PlaneWave]`.
 The basic idea for all of the methods, however, is to loop through each non-zero data contained within and use the coordinate and value to determine the proper adjoint source.
 Note: there is a factor of `1j` built into the amplitude to account for the phase shift between a specified `GaussianPulse` and the corresponding  `J(r,t)` that is injected into the simulation.